Can a secluded self-interacting dark sector generate detectable gravitational waves?: Acknowledgements

 \section{Acknowledgements}

-M. Z. appreciates helpful discussions with Yue-Lin Sming Tsai and Chi Zhang.
+M. Z. appreciates helpful discussions with Yue-Lin Sming Tsai, Chi Zhang, and Nils Sch{\"o}neberg.
 This work was supported by the Natural Science Foundation of China (NSFC) under Grants Nos.
 12105118, 11947118 and 12335005, by the Research Fund for Outstanding Talents (Grant No. 5101029470335) from Henan Normal University, and by the Peng-Huan-Wu Theoretical Physics Innovation Center (Grant No. 12047503) funded by the National Natural Science Foundation of China.